lucassha/DevOps-Student-Roadmap/Blogs/Blog2.md

 Hi everyone, welcome back!
 I just finished up my internship a couple weeks back working on the Build and Release Engineering team at a local company in Portland, OR and thought it would be a good time to write about my experience.
-How to get a DevOps focused internship (anecdotal, of course!), where to focus your free time, and probably just some general rambling about this.
-I'll be writing about this in linear progression.
+What a DevOps internship entails (anecdotal, of course!), where to focus some free time, and probably just some general rambling about this.

+I'll be writing about my job linearly.

 Let's dig in!